marshyski/pal/README.md

 - Auth header restriction
 - Pass a variable to command or script
-- Blocking and non-blocking command runs
+- Concurrent or one at a time command runs
+- Run command in background
 - Command output response or hidden response
 - Dynamic routing based on YAML configurations

 ## Quick Start

-Needs Go 1.16 or higher installed
+Needs Go 1.23 or higher installed

 ```sh
 make